 - Always put your baby's car seat in the back seat.
 Never put your baby's car seat in the front.
 This will help prevent him or her from being injured in an accident.

 What can I do to keep my baby safe at home?

 - Follow directions on the medicine label when you give your baby medicine.
 Ask your baby's healthcare provider for directions if you do not know how to give the medicine.
 If your baby misses a dose, do not double the next dose.
 Ask how to make up the missed dose.
 Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Never leave your baby alone in the bathtub or sink.
 A baby can drown in less than 1 inch of water.

 - Do not leave standing water in tubs or buckets.
 The top half of a baby's body is heavier than the bottom half.
 A baby who falls into a tub, bucket, or toilet may not be able to get out.
 Put a latch on every toilet lid.

-- Do not leave hot or heavy items on tables with table cloths that your baby can pull.
-These items can fall on your baby and injure or burn him.
+- Do not leave hot or heavy items on a table with a tablecloth that your baby can pull.
+These items can fall on your baby and injure or burn him or her.

 - Secure heavy or large items.
 This includes bookshelves, TVs, dressers, cabinets, and lamps.
 Make sure these items are held in place or nailed into the wall.

 - Keep plastic bags, latex balloons, and small objects away from your baby.
-This includes marbles or small toys.
+This includes marbles and small toys.
 These items can cause choking or suffocation.
 Regularly check the floor for these objects.